PowerMops/powermops-site/src/routes/pmops/Classes-3.md

 `-1 stdGet: topfile`

 Keep in mind that neither StdGet: nor StdPut: ever actually open the chosen file.
-They are identical in function to sending Name: &amp;
+They are identical in function to sending Name: &
 SetVref: to the file object.
 You must subsequently send a Create:, CreateNew:, Open: or OpenReadOnly: before you can access the file.
 The difference between Create: and CreateNew: is that the former will reuse